 Preux & Proper, 840 S Spring St.

 With fresh flour tortillas made daily it is no wonder Sonoratown has been voted LA’s Favorite Taco of the Year.
-The line here can be no joke but will be worth it once inside.
+You can smell the carne asada grilling over mesquite (just like they do in Sonora) before you even enter the restaurant, and the homemade aguas frescas are top-notch.
 Try anything from a Carne Asada taco to a crowd favorite Chivichanga.
 You won’t regret this stop.
 Enjoy!
 Provecho!

 Sonoratown, 208 E 8th St.

-Known as a “Local Favorite” for coffee, Best Girl has everything you could ever dream of from breakfast to desserts.
-In collaboration with award-winning Chef Michael Cimarusti it is quite obvious that the addition of Best Girl to the LA Fashion District has simply been for the best.
+A local favorite for its $1 Stumptown coffee, Best Girl has everything you could ever want from breakfast to dessert.
+The restaurant was done in collaboration with award-winning chef Michael Cimarusti, of the popular West Hollywood seafood restaurant Providence.
+We must say, the addition of Best Girl to the LA Fashion District has simply been for the best.

 Best Girl, 927 S Broadway